 About Millie's Mark

-Millie’s Mark is England's gold standard in paediatric first aid.
+Millie’s Mark is the gold standard in paediatric first aid for childcare providers.

 Millie’s Mark is named after Millie Thompson, pictured below, who died after choking on food at a nursery in 2012 when she was just nine months old.